Leaderless Consensus of Heterogeneous Multiple Euler-Lagrange Systems with Unknown Disturbance: Distributed observer and dynamic compensator

 Thus, $ \Phi_1(0)=\sum_{i=1}^{N}u_iS_i(0)$.
-Denote $S^{*}=\Phi_1(0)$, which can be treated as the system dynamics of the autonomous system determined by the initial conditions of each agent and properties of the communication network. \end{rem} {Next, we show that dynamics \eqref{sweq1ii} achieve consensus to the state of the autonomous system constructed by all the agents through communication network.}
+Denote $S^{*}=\Phi_1(0)$, which can be treated as the system dynamics of the {\myr autonomous system determined by the initial conditions of each agent and communication network}. \end{rem} {Next, we show that dynamics \eqref{sweq1ii} achieve consensus to the state of the {\myr autonomous system} constructed by all the agents through communication network.}

 \begin{lem} Consider the {dynamics \eqref{sweq1ii}} with an arbitrary $\eta_i(0)$.
 Under Assumption \ref{ass2}, for sufficiently large $\mu_1$ and $\mu_2$, the signals $\eta_i(t)$ achieve consensus exponentially, for $i=1,\dots,N$. \end{lem} \begin{proof} For notational conciseness, let $\eta=\col\left(\eta_1,\dots,\eta_N\right)$ and $\hat{S}_d=\mbox{block diag} \left(S_{1},\dots,S_{N}\right)$, Then, we can put \eqref{sweq1ii} into the following compact form